yeriomin/YalpStore/README.md

 By default Yalp Store connects to Google services using a built-in account, so **you do not have to own a Google account to use it**.
 The only reason to use a live Google account is to access the paid apps you own.

+Each time you log in a new Google Services Framework id (also known as device id) is generated using your device parameters.
+The list of parameters Google requires for that is rather long ([example](https://github.com/yeriomin/play-store-api/blob/master/src/main/resources/device-sailfish.properties)).
+They are used for app filtering and compatibility checks *on the server side*.
+It is possible to mimic a different device.
+In Yalp Store settings you will find a list of bundled device definitions.
+Note that no personal info is disclosed, only technical information about your device.

+When the GSF id is ready, your email and password (if you provided them) are used to generate an authorization token.
+The authorization token is used to sign all Play Store API requests.
+Your password is used only once and is not stored, the token is enough for all the requests.

 ## Screenshots

 <img alt="Updates page" src="screenshots/updates.png" width="30%" hspace="5" /><img alt="Details page" src="screenshots/details.png" width="30%" hspace="5" /><img alt="Search page" src="screenshots/search.png" width="30%" hspace="5" />